-Jamie Blanks proved last time out that he has what it takes to be a decent filmmaker; however I would consider this movie to be a failure.
+Jamie Blanks proved last time out that he has what it takes to be a decent filmmaker; however I would consider his second attempt to be a step-backwards.
 There are some very good elements (the killer was mega creepy), but as a whole it can’t escape its overall feeling of, well, nothingness.
-It’s a shame that he couldn’t have made more of the talented cast and a competent budget; but in the end, Valentine just feels like a bottle of vodka at on a stag night – totally empty.
+It’s a shame that he couldn’t have made more of the talented cast and a competent budget; but in the end, Valentine just feels like a bottle of vodka on a stag night – totally empty.
 This mystery aspect and the ‘twist’ just about worked when I saw this in the cinema.
 So what do Warner Bros go and do?
 Well they ruined it for home video fans by giving away the killer’s identity on the back cover.

 Cupid certainly missed when he fired the arrow of fortune toward this bleeding heart…